Lead & Our Environment

 How Do I Get Compensated for Lead Poisoning?

-Our lead poisoning lawyers in Los Angeles have more than 50 years of combined experience litigating complex legal issues.
-Riley | Ersoff LLP has the resources and expertise necessary to ensure the best possible legal representation.
+Our lead poisoning lawyers in Los Angeles have more than 100 years of combined experience litigating complex legal issues.
+Riley Ersoff has the resources and experience necessary to deliver legal representation on which you can rely.

 Landlords who knowingly fail to provide required lead disclosures and lead warnings to their tenants may be required to pay substantial penalties for the resulting harm.
 Under EPA regulations, your landlord may be required to pay significant damages to compensate you for injuries from lead poisoning caused by the failure to provide the required lead warnings and disclosures.